AL333Z/fp-in-industry/pres.md

 ---

 # 3. Interact with a MongoDB cluster
-Using the official `mongo-scala-driver`, which is *not* exposing purely functional apis..
+Using the official `mongo4cats`, a thin wrapper over the official mongodb driver which is exposes purely functional apis

 ---